 Hence the ‘SIGH’ in our team name: it was tiring!
 But if anything, this course has taught me the importance of determination and how to become more resilient.

 We were all determined to know the ins and outs of cyber.
-In my quirky mind, Barry's cat started to play the role of a cox on a rowing boat, keeping us clear of muddying the waters.
-He would often appear late into the evening sessions, perched on Barry’s shoulder as if he were a bird belonging to a Black-Hatter Pirate - obviously sat there to keep our spirits high!
+In my quirky mind, Barrie's cat started to play the role of a coxswain on a rowing boat, keeping us clear of muddying the waters.
+She would often appear late into the evening sessions, perched on Barrie’s shoulder as if she were a parrot belonging to a Black-Hatter Pirate - obviously sat there to keep our spirits high!

 Building Skills, Building Confidence